-Formally the project should have been completed between 1st August 2018 and 31st July 2020, but judges will offer some discretion about the completion date of the project.
+Formally the project should have been completed between 1st August 2020 and 31st July 2022, but Judges will offer some discretion about the completion date of the project.
 Nonetheless the action must be sufficiently current in order that the case for preservation can be understood by a wide audience.

-- Nomination form to be submitted by the deadline - Judges to review nominations and devise short list - Judges to devise short thematic questions to finalists - Judges to communicate questions to finalists - DPC members vote based on 'Long description' supplied on the nomination form - Finalists invited to interview with judges - Judges make final determination against all criteria, including DPC member vote. - Finalists present poster at conference f) Award for the Most Outstanding Digital Preservation Initiative in Commerce, Industry and the Third Sector
+- Nomination form to be submitted by the deadline - Judges reserve the right to move appropriate nominations into this category - Judges to review nominations and agree finalists - Judges to devise short thematic questions for finalists - Judges to communicate questions to finalists - Finalists invited to submit a 3 minute 'lightning' video outlining the key elements of the nomination - Finalists invited to attend an online interview with Judges - DPC members vote - Judges make final determination against all criteria, including DPC member vote.

+g) Award for the Most Outstanding Digital Preservation Initiative in Commerce, Industry and the Third Sector

-The judges acknowledge that digital preservation is a concern for all and are concerned that case studies of good practice from commercial or industrial settings as well as charities and not-for-profit agencies are all too rare.
+The Judges acknowledge that digital preservation is a concern for all and are concerned that case studies of good practice from commercial or industrial settings as well as charities and not-for-profit agencies are all too rare.
 It is noted that such agencies are not generally motivated to share their experiences, while activities that may seem relatively mundane can have a profound impact on creating and extending new kinds of business or new kinds of interactions between stakeholders.

 For example, the exploitation of 'big data' has driven innovation in the economy while the clever deployment of legacy digital assets has opened up a 'long tail' of commerce.
-Regulators concerned with lifecycle management of real world assets recognize the need for digital preservation as hard evidence of compliance, while patent lawyers protect their clients with the presentation of authoritative evidence of novelty.
+Regulators concerned with lifecycle management of real-world assets recognize the need for digital preservation as hard evidence of compliance, while patent lawyers protect their clients with the presentation of authoritative evidence of novelty.
 Non-governmental agencies and charities collect and preserve archives from their clients and stakeholder, acting in some cases as the archive of last resort where no other exists.
 These and other innovations require practical preservation measures to be sustainable.
-The judges wish to celebrate these activities, showing that digital preservation is not merely a concern for public institutions.
+The Judges wish to celebrate these activities, showing that digital preservation is not merely a concern for public institutions.